 Eligible students are invited at the beginning of the Spring term of their Junior years (or, if GPA criteria are not met until the following year, at the beginning of the Spring term of their Senior years) and are inducted in May.
 Those inducted receive lifetime memberships to the organization.
 For additional information about Alpha Kappa Delta, please visit the organization's website at www.alphakappadelta.org

 Like giving out free kittens from a litter, we are giving out FREE RADIO SHOWS!!!
 Come and join us every Thursday on the third floor of PPHAC.

 Where: Third floor PPHAC in the Sociology Department

 Contact: Josh Shedler about shows and schedules: firstname.lastname@example.org, email@example.com

 Study Abroad Opportunities

-Numerous students pursuing majors/minors in sociology and/or anthropology have enrolled in Moravian College's semester abroad program to add an international dimension to their sociology education.
+Numerous students pursuing majors/minors in sociology and/or anthropology have enrolled in Moravian University's semester abroad program to add an international dimension to their sociology education.
 For more information about Moravian's Study Abroad programs, visit the International Studies website.